ONLYOFFICE/office-js-api/Word/ApiDateForm/Methods/SetFormat.md

 # SetFormat

-Sets date format to current form.
+Sets the date format to the current form.

 ## Syntax